bentormey/btormey/src/pages/test.md

 It's possible to make money that way, but typically picking stocks, actively trading, and using complex financial products like options is a losing proposition.

-The ROI on learning how to become a successful trader is low compared to monetising your existing skillset through a career or business.
+You probably shouldn't devote your time to becoming a day trader when you could refine and monetise your existing skillset through a traditional career or business.
+Not only that, but unless you have a serious amount of starting capital, you will not make a living from trading.

-Focusing on what you do best and generating cashflow to deploy in a _passive strategy_ is almost always better than spending time and effort researching stocks, learning how to construct a portfolio around them, and staying on top of your profits and losses.
+Focusing on what you do best and generating cashflow to deploy in a _passive strategy_ is almost always better than spending time and effort researching stocks, learning how to construct a portfolio around them, and managing all your trades.

 Investing in exchange-traded funds (ETFs) allows you to track the performance of major stock market indicies, like the S&P 500 or FTSE 100.
 For example, if large-cap US companies perform, an S&P 500 index tracking ETF will perform too.
 You don't need to guess which component companies will contribute to that performance.

 Buying shares of a stock ETF is like buying a big basket of stocks.
 For example, if Apple represents 5% of the index then for every $100 you invest in the ETF, $5 goes towards buying Apple shares.

-There are other kinds of ETFs too.
+But stocks aren't the only thing you can invest in.

 ### Exploring Other Assets

-The universe of things you can invest can be divided into asset classes, I mostly look at:
+The universe of things you can invest can be divided into _asset classes_, I typically look at:

 - Stocks
 - Bonds
 - Gold
-- Cash
+- Cash (or cash equivalents)

 There are others, including real estate, commodities (like oil), and cryptocurrency (like Bitcoin).
 You don't need exposure to all of them, you only need a mix of assets which are not highly _correlated_ with each other.

 Correlation is a statistical property, but in simple terms if two assets are correlated it means they tend to go up and down with each other.

+Bond ETFs hold a basket of bonds, which represent debt issued by a government or corporation.
+They have a fixed duration and provide a yield, which you can think of as compensation to the bond holder for taking the risk of lending to the bond issuer.

+Gold ETFs typically purchase gold in physical form, held via a custodian such as a bullion bank.
+Gold doesn't provide any kind of yield like a stock, bond, or real estate, but is held as protection against inflation and as a form of liquidity.

 If you own property, you're already exposed to real estate.
 If you have a mortgage then you have _leveraged_ exposure to real estate.

-Bond ETFs hold a basket of bonds, which are issued by a government or corporation as a form of debt.
-They provide a yield, which you can think of as compensation to the bond holder for lending to the bond issuer.

-Gold ETFs typically purchase gold in physical form, held via a custodian such as a bullion bank.
-Gold doesn't provide any kind of yield, but is...

-There are even real estate ETFs.
+But in any case there are real estate ETFs too, they track the performance of investable real estate.

-Cryptocurrencies like Bitcoin aren't readily available in exchange-traded form, but there is one Euro-denominated product by VanEck which tracks the price of Bitcoin.
+Cryptocurrencies like Bitcoin aren't readily available in exchange-traded form (but there is one Euro-denominated product by VanEck which tracks the price of Bitcoin).

-Classic 60/40 portfolio is 60% stocks and 40% bonds.

-Over last 10 years

-Lead in to...

-Ray Dalio's Bridgewater Associates...
+The classic "60/40" portfolio allocates 60% to stocks and 40% to bonds.
+The idea is that stocks are more volatile than bonds, essentially they move up and down in price more, and since bonds aren't perfectly correlated with stocks a mix of the two provides a more stable return than either one on it's own.

+In recent history this kind of portfolio has performed well, you can explore the returns [here](http://www.lazyportfolioetf.com/allocation/stocks-bonds-60-40/).

+But that mix may not continue to perform like that in the future, which is why other strategies attempt to protect against scenarios where both stocks and bonds would suffer.

+Ray Dalio's Bridgewater Associates, one of the largest hedge funds in the world, introduced the "All Weather" fund based on a concept called _risk parity_.

+You don't need to know the details of risk parity, except that it tries to balance assets according to how volatile they are.

+Ray Dalio presented a simplified version of this strategy that you can implement.

 ### Example: The 'All Weather' Portfolio